 While my very first impression of the ground floor was that it’s absolutely impeccable I realized that some parts of the house were filled with clutter from floor to ceiling.
 Particularly his study and bedroom; the walk-in closet and bedside table shelves had bent under the weight of 50 years personal belongings.

-I could see by the age and sheer number of books, collectibles and clothes that he hadn’t been unable to let go of anything over the course of his life.
+I could see by the age and the sheer number of books, collectables and clothes that he hadn’t been unable to let go of anything over the course of his life.
 Not only from his mind and home, but also from his body since Andrew carried around an excessive amount of weight.

 Just like his stories, Andrew was unable to let go of anything, he’d hung onto absolutely everything for decades.